-Synopsis for Off the Ice (from Goodreads):
+Synopsis for Twisted Love (from Goodreads):

-# of Books: 3 (Full Reading Order)
+# of Books: 4 (Full Reading Order Here)

 Book Order: Connected

-Heat Rating: warm
+Heat Rating: Toasty

 Point of View: First Person, Alternating

-Source & Format: Netgalley–eARC
+Source & Format: Author–eARC

-**This post was originally posted as a Fresh Friday review of the first book of the series.
+**This post was originally published as a Series Review of the first two books of the series.
 It has now been updated to include the newest publications in the series.**